Approved by the Board of Governors, 2016/12/14; Reviewed, revisions approved 2019/10/08

 York Region Police Services

-For information about supports, resources, and services available, contact the Sexual Violence Response Office.
+For information about supports, resources, and services available, contact the The Centre for Sexual Violence Response, Support and Education (the Centre).